Olympic Sculpture Park

-Olympic Sculpture Park: Stroll through the grounds and admire the fascinating large-scale works on display at this nine-acre green space.
+Stroll through the grounds, and admire the fascinating large-scale works on display at this nine-acre green space that's just one mile north of the Seattle Art Museum.
 Extensive landscaping enhances the park's beauty, and a walkway, extending from the beach to Belltown, provides views of the Puget Sound and of downtown landmarks.
-Among the pieces on view along the way view is "Eye Benches I, II, III" by Louise Bourgeois, a series of functional carved-granite benches that take the form of giant eyeballs.
-Also here is a work from the height of famed sculptor Alexander Calder's career, "The Eagle" from 1971, a huge abstract steel sculpture in bright orange.
-Free public tours of the park are offered, and times and topics vary by season.
+Among the pieces on view, find "Eye Benches I, II, III" by Louise Bourgeois, a series of functional carved-granite benches that take the form of giant eyeballs.
+Also, find work from the height of famed sculptor Alexander Calder's career–-- "The Eagle" (1971), a huge, abstract steel sculpture that's bright orange and hard to miss.
+Check out seasonal cultural offerings here (free!), too.

-- Best for Romantic Things to Do Because: Head to the Olympic Sculpture Park at sunset for stunning views of modern art against an astounding natural backdrop.
+- Best for Romantic Things to Do Because: Head to downtown's Olympic Sculpture Park for stunning views of modern art against an astounding natural backdrop.

 - Best for Family-Friendly Museums Because: Kids (and parents, too!) delight in wandering the open space of the Olympic Sculpture Park, where beautiful art enjoys a stunning natural backdrop.